jim3/IoT-Event-Streamer/README.md

 ## Overview

 An _IoT Event Streamer_ for microcontroller sensor data.
-This project is a simple example of how to stream sensor data from a microcontroller to a central server located on your local area network.
-From therem hand it off to another server located on the internet.
-The data is then pushed to a client via SSE (server-sent events).
-The client uses HTML & JavaScript to display the data.
+This project is a simple example of how to stream sensor data from a microcontroller, via `HTTP`, to an `HTTPS` webserver located on the internet.
+The data is then pushed to a client on the live server via SSE (server-sent events).
+Uses HTML & JavaScript to display the data.

-The project is divided into parts: the C++ firmware for the microcontroller, two different Node.js servers and a simple HTML page with JavaScript. `Server #1` is located on a local area network and takes `POST` requests from the _microcontroller_.
-Server #1 then makes a POST request to `Server #2` located on a domain.
+The project is divided into parts: the C++ firmware for the microcontroller, two different Node.js servers and a simple HTML page with JavaScript.

+`Server #1` is ran locally, on your LAN.
+It's a Node/Express server and takes `POST` requests from the _microcontroller_, processes the sensor data and then makes a POST request to `Server #2` located on an HTTPS encrypted webserver.

 Server #2 listens at a `/sensors` endpoint where it recieves the sensor data.
-Server #2 also has a GET endpoint called `/events` that listens for the sensor data and pushes it to the client, `index.html`, via `SSE`.
-The client is a simple HTML page with JavaScript to display the sensor data in real-time.
+The server code also has a `GET` endpoint called `/events` that listens for the sensor data and pushes it to the client via `SSE` where it's displayed.

 Because the project is in its infancy, I have purposely slowed down the data stream to make it easier to see the data \*(see demo).
 I plan to change it to real-time once the project has matured a bit.
-And honestly, that isn't the focus of the project, displaying data in real-time.
-The focus is really the entire process.
-I discovered how powerful the standard HTTP methods (GET, POST) and API's really are.
-And also, when your microcontroller doesn't support HTTPS, how to get your sensor data out of your local area network, using `HTTP` and into the internet using `HTTPS` without using a cloud provider.
+But honestly, that isn't the focus of the project.
+The focus is really the entire process here.
+That is, what do you do if you have an IoT device that doesn't support or have an `HTTPS` library?
+How to get your sensor data "out" of your local area network and *into* the internet using `HTTPS`.
+No way woudl you want to send your sensor data via HTTP, that's extremely insecure.
+And, you refused to pay for the cost of using a cloud provider?
+That's when I discovered how powerful the standard HTTP methods (GET, POST) and a API really are in this case.
+I am sure there is more than one way to do this but this proved to be the most rock solid and *secure* way of doing it after trying other a few other ways.

 In ways, this project is a culmination of all that I've learned over the last 1-2 years.
-And because this project has almost everything I'd like to learn more about I'll be on this for a while.
-I'm not sure how long it will take, but I'm in no hurry.
-I'm just enjoying the journey. :)
+This project has almost everything I'd like to learn *more* about so I plan to improve it while I learn more...there's still *lots* to improve and add...

 ## Usage